EU ministers to discuss Polish situation again

 Alternative

-Last week, the Belgian prime minister said that the situation in Poland could be discussed by EU leaders at their next summit, next month.
+Last week, the Belgian prime minister said that the situation in Poland could be discussed by EU leaders at their next summit, which is due in October.

 German chancellor Angela Merkel, for her part, said that the Europeans should not "keep [their] mouth shut in order to keep the peace."

-But the European Council president, Donald Tusk, and the commission will try to avoid a discussion, which would be divisive at the highest level, the Slovenian official said.
+But the European Council president, Donald Tusk, and the commission will try to avoid a discussion that would be divisive at the highest level, the Slovenian official said.

-"If nothing moves, no one has an interest in trying to trigger Article 7," said a source.
+"If nothing moves, no one has an interest in trying to trigger Article 7," said one of the other sources.

 "The commission will do it only if it is desperate, and there is nothing else it can do."